 In April, Member States present their plans for sound public finances (stability or convergence programmes) and their reforms and measures to make progress towards smart, sustainable and inclusive growth in areas such as employment, education, research, innovation, energy or social inclusion (national reform programmes).

-In May-June, the Commission assesses these programmes and proposes country-specific recommendations as appropriate.
+In May, the Commission proposes country-specific recommendations as appropriate.
 These recommendations provide tailor-made policy advice to Member States in areas deemed as priorities for the next 12-18 months.
 The Council discusses and the European Council endorses the recommendations.
 Policy guidance is thus given to Member States before they start to finalise their draft budgets for the following year.

 Finally, end of June or in early July, the Council formally adopts the country-specific recommendations.